The Villanova receiver is recovered from a foot injury and looking forward to 2012

 In 2010, Flinn helped guide junior wide receiver Norman White to a breakout year.
 White made 69 receptions for 886 yards and 11 touchdowns en route to first team All-CAA honors.
 Last year, White earned All-CAA accolades for the second time in his career when he was a third team All-CAA choice.

-In 2009, Flinn coached junior wide receiver Matt Szczur to numerous honors including CAA Offensive Player of the Year, first team All-CAA and first team All-American honors from the Sports Network, Associated Press and the Walter Camp Foundation.
+During the 2009 season, Flinn coached junior wide receiver Matt Szczur to numerous honors including CAA Offensive Player of the Year, first team All-CAA and first team All-American honors from the Sports Network, Associated Press and the Walter Camp Foundation.
 In addition, Szczur was named the Most Outstanding Player at the FCS National Championship game.
 Flinn also guided senior wideout Brandyn Harvey to second team All-CAA accolades in 2009.

-During the 2008 campaign, Flinn led Szczur to second team All-CAA honors and senior wide receiver Phil Atkinson to third team All-Conference distinction.
+In 2008, Flinn led Szczur to second team All-CAA honors and senior wide receiver Phil Atkinson to third team All-Conference distinction.

 A native of Youngstown, Ohio, Flinn arrived at Villanova from Eastern Illinois University where he served as an assistant from 2002-05.
 In addition to coaching the wide receivers and tight ends at Eastern Illinois, he was also the school's pass game coordinator and recruiting coordinator.